-Apple’s iOS 12.1.4 update is out of beta and it could help, or hurt, your iPhone X’s performance.
+Apple’s iOS 12.2 update is could help, or hurt, your iPhone X’s performance.

-iOS 12.1.4 is yet another maintenance release and it comes with a short list of security patches for your phone.
+iOS 12.2 is a milestone release and it comes with a long list of enhancements for your device including brand new Animoji characters.

-Most iPhone X users should install iOS 12.1.4 today or in the near future, but some of you might want to wait a few days or, in some cases, longer.
+Most iPhone X users should install iOS 12.2 today or in the near future, but some of you might want to wait a few days before installing it.

-We've spent several days with the iPhone X's iOS 12.1.4 update and performance is holding up as we toward March.
+We've spent a few weeks with the iPhone X's iOS 12.2 update and performance is holding up as we push into April.